1890 House Museum: Family

 Chester, his wife Ardell, and their sons Charles and Frederic moved into the house on June 1, 1890.
 After Chester's death in 1910, Ardell Wickwire lived in the house until her death in 1915.

 Chester was born in 1843 to Raymond and Elmira (Greenman) Wickwire.
 The farming family lived in McGrawville, NY, now known as McGraw, New York.
 When Chester was age nineteen, the family moved to the city of Cortland to open a grocery store on Main Street, which was managed by Chester and his father Raymond at the outset.
-Raymond soon passed away, and Chester's brother Chauncey then took over his father's duties.
-When Chauncey passed away at age 27, Chester's other brother, Theodore, stepped in to assist, and they changed the store from a grocery store to a hardware store.
+Raymond soon died, and Chester's brother Chauncey then took over his father's duties.
+When Chauncey died at age 27, Chester's other brother, Theodore, stepped in to assist, and they changed the store from a grocery store to a hardware store.
 Chester married Ardell Rouse from Greene, New York on October 2, 1866.
 They had three children, Raymond, Charles and Frederic.
 Raymond died at age five of scarlet fever in 1878; his two younger brothers followed their father into the family business.